1. Home

 Across the country, weather-related power outages are rising as the effects of climate change increase the frequency and intensity of flash floods, cyclones, extreme heat, wildfires, and other natural disasters.

-According to Climate Central, the number of weather-related power outages in the US between 2014 and 2023 was approximately double the amount recorded in the first ten years of the study (2000 to 2009).
+According to Climate Central, the number of weather-related power outages in the US in 2014-23 was approximately double the amount in 2000-09.

 Financial Incentives for Home Solar Batteries